 (1) The person filing an interlocutory application is to endorse on the application the place, date and time for its hearing.
+Part 21 - Interlocutory applications

 - (2) The place, date and time for hearing may be amended in the same manner as provided in rule 124. - (3) The hearing may take place by telephone, video link or other means.